 Preparation and extraction

 Before transportation to the distillery, the collected buds must be carefully 'winnowed' by hand to remove all traces of stray leaves, twigs or similar plant debris.
 Failure to remove this unwanted material will again result in a tainted fragrance of sub-standard quality, and the producers will be unable to command the high price normally associated with Tunisian neroli essential oil.

 Isolation of neroli essential oil is achieved by low-pressure ‘cool’ water-steam distillation which yields a pale yellow oil with an exquisite, fresh, fruity-floral aroma.
 Up to 20% of the essential oil is dissolved into the water during the process of distillation, and this is recovered by solvent extraction resulting in what is known as ‘orange flower water absolute’.

 Since this material consists mainly of the water-soluble components of neroli oil, the aroma is not very representative of the flower, but nontheless is still put to good use in the perfumery industry.
 Solvent extraction of the flowers produces a dark orange/brown viscous absolute with the most beautiful rich, warm and floral fragrance that closely resembles that of the blossoms.
 This extract is known as orange flower absolute.

 Perfect for skin

-Most problem skin conditions respond extremely well to treatments incorporating neroli essential oil, but for the best results mix it with a hypoallergenic carrier lotion or base cream rather than a carrier oil.
+Most problem skin conditions respond extremely well to treatments incorporating neroli oil, but for the best results mix it with a hypoallergenic carrier lotion or base cream rather than a carrier oil.
 Used as part of a regular skin care routine, neroli improves elasticity, stimulates new cell growth, reduces thread veins, softens wrinkles and scars, and smells absolutely divine.
 The perfect skin care oil!

 Copyright © Quinessence Aromatherapy Ltd 2002.
 Written by Geoff Lyth